charmverse/app.charmverse.io/README.md

 npm start
 ```

-3. (Optional) Configure your environment
+3. (Optional) Configure your environment.

-You can override your environment variables using dotenv.
+You can configure your environment variables using dotenv.

-Create a file in the root directory ie. '.env.example'
+To do so, create a file in the root directory ie. '.env.example'

-Start the app from the dotenv CLI, which you can download [here](https://www.npmjs.com/package/dotenv-cli)
+Start the app from the dotenv CLI, which you can download [here](https://www.npmjs.com/package/dotenv-cli).

 ```
 $ dotenv -e .env.example -- npm start